 The Aerospace segment is divided into two main markets.
 The first is the global aerospace OEM market, for which the Corporation produces landing-gear systems assemblies.
-The second market is the aerospace aftermarket, for which the Corporation supplies replacement landing gear components, and also provides hydraulic system and landing gear repair and overhaul services.
+The second market is the aerospace aftermarket, for which the Corporation supplies replacement landing gear components, and also provides hydraulic system and landing gear R&O services.